josephsenior/Grinta-Agent/evaluation/benchmarks/visualwebarena/README.md

 ## Setup VisualWebArena Environment

-VisualWebArena requires you to set up websites containing pre-populated content that is accessible via URL to the machine running the OpenHands agents.
+VisualWebArena requires you to set up websites containing pre-populated content that is accessible via URL to the machine running the Forge agents.
 Follow [this document](https://github.com/web-arena-x/visualwebarena/blob/main/environment_docker/README.md) to set up your own VisualWebArena environment through local servers or AWS EC2 instances.
 Take note of the base URL (`$VISUALWEBARENA_BASE_URL`) of the machine where the environment is installed.